Alumni Spotlight: Allen Newton

 Allen attended Huntingdon College in Montgomery, AL though he had family roots at Asbury University – both his parents and grandparents met during their time at Asbury University!
 Once Allen first stepped foot on Asbury Seminary’s campus, he felt God’s presence and grace and fell in love with the campus.
 He never visited any other seminaries.

-Throughout his ministry, Allen has served a four-point charge (First UMC Houston, Frazier Memorial UMC, Gulf Breeze UMC, Woodlawn UMC, St. James UMC), and he is currently serving as the District Superintendent of the Demopolis District of the Alabama-West Florida Conference.
+Throughout his ministry, Allen has served on staff at Frazer and First Houston and was pastor at Gulf Breeze UMC, Woodlawn UMC, and St. James UMC; he is currently serving as the District Superintendent of the Demopolis District of the Alabama-West Florida Conference.

-Allen has been married to his wife Stephanie for twenty-five years who is an award-winning author of several books of the Love Inspired Suspense line.
-They have three kids: Riley, age 24, is a minister at The Orchard Tupelo and is beginning ATS classes in the fall; Sarah Kate, age 21, is studying Social Work at Auburn; and David, age four, is lots of fun.
-Alongside hanging out with his son David, Allen’s hobbies include hunting, fishing, golfing, flying an F15 fighter jet, and being involved with air force and military families.
+Allen has been married to his wife Stephanie for twenty-five years who Stephanie writes inspirational romance for Love Inspired.
+They have three kids: Riley, age 24, is a youth pastor at The Orchard in Tupelo, MS and is began Asbury courses at the Memphis cohort this fall; Sarah Kate, age 21, is studying Social Work at Auburn; and David, age five, is lots of fun.
+Alongside hanging out with his son David, Allen’s hobbies include hunting, fishing, golfing, and being involved with air force and military families.
 Allen is extremely grateful to God for his family and the rich heritage of God’s grace and calling on their lives.
 Allen’s son, Riley, is the fourth generation of Newton ministers.

 One response to “Alumni Spotlight: Allen Newton”